KulasDominikCKIK/GoogleMaps/README.md

 # Last commit

-- I made the default files.
+- I made the demo version with my house (Works pretty well)
-- I set up the git repository.
--

 # Plans

-- Make more utility class from my math class and code it down.
+- Go to school at the weekends and shoot some photos of the school.

 # TODO

-- CURRENTLY, everything is as I planned.
+- Shoot photos of the school and implement it in the code.